zaramihnea/ProiectPCD/README.md

 ## Step 4 — Create the `.env` file (optional — SMTP only)

-`deploy.sh` sources `.env` from the repo root if it exists.
+`deploy.sh` sources `.env` from the repo root if it exists (you have an example in /.env.example).
 SMTP configuration is optional; without it the app runs fine but Listmonk cannot send emails.

 ```bash
 # .env (repo root, gitignored)